hocwebchuan/React-server-and-client/README.md

 # React Server and Client
-This project is a simple way to create API by Express.js, then send a message from the server to the client.
+This project is a simple way to create API by Express.js, then send a message from the server to the client.<br>
 Tutorial avaiable at [https://hocwebchuan.com](https://hocwebchuan.com/tutorial/reactjs/reactjs_express_api.php)

 ## Table of Contents